getify/CAF/README.md

 **Note:** Starting in version 11.x, **CAF** was also available in ESM format, but required an ESM import specifier segment `/esm` in **CAF** `import` paths.
 This has been deprecated as of version 12.0.0 (and will eventually be removed), in favor of unified import specifier paths via [Node Conditional Exports](https://nodejs.org/api/packages.html#packages_conditional_exports).
 For ESM `import` statements, always use the specifier style `"caf"` or `"caf/cag"`, instead of `"caf/esm"` and `"caf/esm/cag"`, respectively.

 ## Builds

 [![Build Status](https://travis-ci.org/getify/CAF.svg?branch=master)](https://travis-ci.org/getify/CAF)
 [![npm Module](https://badge.fury.io/js/caf.svg)](https://www.npmjs.org/package/caf)

-The distribution library file (`dist/caf.js`) comes pre-built with the npm package distribution, so you shouldn't need to rebuild it under normal circumstances.
+The distribution files come pre-built with the npm package distribution, so you shouldn't need to rebuild it under normal circumstances.

 However, if you download this repository via Git:

-1. The included build utility (`scripts/build-core.js`) builds (and minifies) `dist/caf.js` from source.
+1. The included build utility (`scripts/build-core.js`) builds (and minifies) the `dist/*` files.

 2. To install the build and test dependencies, run `npm install` from the project root directory.